Key Takeaways

 Optimizing Your Environment for Voice Input Success

 The environment where you're using voice input has a massive impact on accuracy.
 I learned this the hard way when I tried dictating notes at a coffee shop during rush hour.
+Between the espresso machine hissing and conversations all around me, my AI keyboard thought I was speaking an entirely different language.
 The result was... well, let's just say it was creative but not at all what I said.

 To optimize your environment: